gato-omega/apartment/README.md

   * Copy them into the same directory but with the name `database.yml`
   * Edit them to fit your own settings
 * Rake tasks (see the Rakefile) will help you setup your dbs necessary to run tests
+* You may run appraisal tests with custom options by running ```bundle exec appraisal rails-7-1 rspec spec/ --tag ~database:mysql``` for example.
 * Please issue pull requests to the `development` branch.
 All development happens here, master is used for releases.
 * Ensure that your code is accompanied with tests.
 No code will be merged without tests